hashimTahir/hashimTahir/README.md

-I'm a software engineer from Pakistan.
+I'm a software engineer from Pakistan working mostly in Java and Kotlin.
 I have been working as a Android developer for more than 5 years, and as a software engineer for 7 years.
 But I can tinker with any technology (I have some experience with Python for backend, javaScript, NodeJS, Tensorflow)

 🌱 what I'm currently working on